thi-ng/tinyalloc/README.md

 - configurable pointer alignment in heap space
 - optional compaction of consecutive free blocks
 - optional block splitting during alloc (if re-using larger free'd blocks)
-- tiny, the WASM binary is 1.5KB
+- tiny, the WASM binary is 1.5KB (1.1KB w/ compaction disabled)

 ## Details

 **tinyalloc** maintains 3 linked lists: fresh blocks, used blocks, free blocks.
 All lists are stored in the same fixed sized array so the memory overhead can be controlled at compile time via the [configuration vars](#configuration) listed below.
 During initialization all blocks are added to the list of fresh blocks.

+The difference between free & fresh blocks is the former already have an associated heap address and size from previous usage.
+OTOH fresh blocks are uninitialized and are only used if no existing free blocks satisfy an allocation request.

 The diagram illustrates the state of having 1 freed block (green), 2 used blocks (red) and the beginning of the fresh (unused) block list: